Research in neuropsychology continues to shed more light on how and why NLP processes work:

 Researcher subjects literally lean forward when thinking about the future, backward when thinking about the past.
 According to Nils B. Jostmann of the University of Amsterdam, “How we process information is related not just to our brains but to our entire body.
 We use every system available to us to come to a conclusion and make sense of what’s going on.”Continue reading

-Neurologist Oliver Sacks explains Charles Bonnet syndrome, a type of visual hallucination that affects 10% of visually impaired people.
-Most are afraid to mention it lest others think they’re crazy.
-About 10% of hearing-impaired people get auditory hallucinations for similar … Continue reading
+Neurologist Oliver Sacks explains Charles Bonnet syndrome (pronounced sharls bon-A) a type of visual hallucination that affects 10% of visually impaired people.
+About 10% of hearing-impaired people get auditory hallucinations (most commonly music) for similar neurological reasons.
+Most are afraid … Continue reading